tomchapin/capyprism-starter/README.md

 ## Setup and How to Use

+1. Copy the `.env-example` file to `.env` and make sure the URL variable is pointed at the right place
-1. Run `bundle install` to install all of the necessary gems.
+1. Run `make install` to install all of the necessary gems.
-2. Run `rspec` to launch the test suite.
+2. Run `make run` to launch the test suite.

 ## More Information